 - 1. A manager or supervisor overhears an employee talking about a family member's illness. - 2.
 Information is received based on wellness programs offered on a voluntary basis. - 3.
 If the information is required as documentation to receive benefits for the Family and Medical Leave Act (FMLA).
-FMLA will be discussed in the section about pregnancy. - 4.
+FMLA is discussed in Section 3 "Pregnancy". - 4.
 If the information is commercial, such as the appearance of information in a newspaper, as long as the employer is not specifically searching those sources for the purpose of finding genetic information. - 5.
 If genetic information is required through a monitoring program that looks at the biological effects of toxic substances in the workplace. - 6.
 For those professions that require DNA testing, such as law enforcement agencies.
 In this case, the genetic information may only be used for analysis in relation to the specific case at hand.